Sphingomyelinase Deficiency

 Which doctor treats sphingomyelinase deficiency?

-Sphingomyelinase Deficiency is usually treated by specialists in geneticist, endocrinologist.
+Sphingomyelinase Deficiency is usually treated by specialists in geneticist, endocrinologist, general practitioner.